TheScriptGuy/quad9-threat-intel-api/README.md

 ## First create the image from Dockerfile
 `
-docker build -t calvin/quad9-threat-intel:2.3 -f Dockerfile .
+docker build -t <REPO>/quad9-threat-intel:<version> -f Dockerfile .
 `

+## Initial setup
+Create the directory where you want the data to be downloaded to ` mkdir /quad9-intel-data
+`

+Assuming scripts directory is in /quad9-threat-intel-api

 ## Create the container
 `
-docker create -v /projects/quad9-threat-intel-api/scripts/:/scripts/ -v /quad9-intel-data/:/quad9-intel-data/ calvin/quad9-threat-intel:2.3 /scripts/start.sh
+docker create -v /quad9-threat-intel-api/scripts/:/scripts/ -v /quad9-intel-data/:/quad9-intel-data/ <REPO>/quad9-threat-intel:<version> /scripts/start.sh
 `

 ## Update API Environment variables

 Edit the start.sh script and insert your API token and number of connections needing to be made to Quad9

 * `QUAD9_API_TOKEN=<INSERT API TOKEN>`
 * `QUAD9_CONNECTIONS=<NUMBER OF CONNECETIONS>`

 ## To start the container
 `docker start <container name>`